Millsap has 25 points as Nuggets beat Timberwolves, 128-116 - WHIZ News

 It was the first game in Denver for Malik Beasley and Juancho Hernangomez since the Nuggets traded them, along with Jarred Vanderbilt, to Minnesota on Feb.
 6.

+“It was like practice, it was weird,” said Beasley, who finished with 17.
+“It was cool to be out there and compete with those guys because we had that brotherhood for four years, so it’s a weird feeling.”

-Beasley had 12 points at halftime but scored just five in the second half.
+Beasley had 12 points at halftime but scored just five in the second half and was talking with his former teammates throughout the game.

+“For some guys, that’s how we were raised, talking trash (to) get me going a little more, get my juice flowing,” Nuggets guard Monte Morris said.
+“Malik’s one of the trash talkers.
+We knew coming in he was going to be talking a lot.”

 Minnesota stayed with Denver despite the short rotation and led 60-56 midway through the second quarter before the Nuggets used a 15-3 run to take a 73-65 lead at halftime.
 They stretched it to a 10-point advantage after three and opened up a 106-91 lead early in the fourth.